 Workers’ Compensation covers both medical treatment and lost wages after an accident.
 Lost wage benefits depend on how the average weekly wage is calculated under New York law.
 The Board looks back at your earnings during the 52 weeks before the accident, including overtime or second jobs when applicable.
 That number forms the base for your benefits.

-The formula for wage replacement is straightforward: Weekly benefit = (⅔ × average weekly wage) × % of disability.
+The formula for wage replacement is: Weekly benefit = (⅔ × average weekly wage) × % of disability.

 Disability Classifications in New York